3.1 Prohibition of Discrimination, Harassment, and Retaliation

-- This procedure may be used whenever a student believes that his/her rights have been violated by a member of the School community, including an employee or agent of the School, by:
+- This procedure may be used whenever a student believes that his/her rights have been violated by an employee or agent of the School, by:

 - Violation of a duly adopted School policy, excluding a disciplinary decision or assignment of a letter grade for which the student is seeking an appeal (Section 3.9, Review Rights-Student Code of Ethics and Conduct and Sections on 10.
 JD - Grading and Grades /16.
 MLS - Grading and Grades for each program, respectively);

 - A complaint from any member of the COL community relating to discrimination, misconduct, harassment, domestic violence, dating or other related violence, stalking, or retaliation based on gender or sex concerning a faculty, staff, or student(s) must report it in accordance with the Policy of Sexual Misconduct.

 A student who believes they have been subject to unlawful discrimination,harassment, or retaliation (other than related to sex/gender and/or sexual misconduct) whether by faculty members, employees, supervisors, visitors, or other students, should raise the matter per the guidance provided in the Prohibition of Discrimination, Harassment, and Retaliation section); or,

 - An action or decision is subject to grievance only if it involves a misapplication or misinterpretation of School policy, regulation, or rule, or a violation of state or federal law.
 This procedure may not be used to challenge policies or procedures of general applicability, including the following: